howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 }
 ```

 Great!
-So this is the final application schema you want to implement.
+So this is the final application schema you want to have implemented in the end.
 Notice that the `feed` query allows to send `filter` and pagination (`skip` and `first`) arguments to constrain the list of link elements to be returned by the server.

 In the following, you'll gradually implement the defined queries, mutations and subscriptions one by one.
-The implementation process will look somewhat similar every time:
+The implementation process will look somewhat similar every time - this is also referred to as **schema-driven development**:

 1. Adjust the data model of your Graphcool database service
 1. Deploy the Graphcool database service to apply your changes
+1. Extend your application schema with a new root field
-1. Implement the resolver from your application schema by _delegating_ it to corresponding Graphcool resolver
+1. Implement the resolver for the root field by [_delegating_](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405) the execution to the corresponding Graphcool resolver

 ### Bootstrap your GraphQL server